What is a Company Limited by Shares?

 Companies limited by shares, more commonly referred to as limited companies, account for most private companies registered in the UK.
-This company structure is particularly popular as the company exists as a separate legal entity from the individual owner.
+This company structure is particularly popular as the company exists as a separate legal entity from the individual directors.

 This means the owners have limited financial liability, so their personal finances are protected if the company encounters financial problems.